SafeHome.org may receive compensation from some providers listed on this page. Learn More

 While we can’t give you exact dollars and cents, there are a few things to know, though, about Alder’s pricing.

 First off, it’s important to know that Alder doesn’t charge any upfront equipment fees, which is a huge plus.
-Many DIY security kits like Ring, SimpliSafe, and Abode require an upfront investment of $200-$500 or more.
-So we were happy to learn we could break down the costs of Alder over time.
-However, you will have to pay a monthly monitoring subscription on a 36-month contract.
-While contracts aren’t ideal, most users will keep their security system for several years, making the contract no big deal.
+Many DIY security kits like Ring, SimpliSafe, and Abode require an upfront cost of $200 or more.
+With Alder, though, we could break everything up over time.
+That said, you will need to pay for monthly monitoring for at least a 36-month contract.

 Tip: We sometimes recommend choosing a company that doesn’t require a contract, and instead offers month-to-month monitoring.
 However, you can often negotiate better terms and shorter contracts with many home security companies.
 So it’s worth a try with Alder!